The Modern-Day Mullet Is Staging a Comeback (Yes, You Read That Right)

 "This haircut is for someone who is confident, who steps outside the box, and whose style is on the edgier side."

-Consider asking your hairstylist for more of a shag hybrid or curtain bangs to soften the look, and be prepared to bring in inspiration photos — like the ones ahead — of styles you like, plus one of Billy Ray Cyrus . . . you know, to show off what you don't.
+Consider asking your hairstylist for more of a shag hybrid or curtain bangs to soften the look, and be prepared to bring in inspiration photos — like Billie Eilish and Miley Cyrus's ahead — of styles you like, plus one of her dad Billy Ray Cyrus . . . you know, to show off what you don't.

 If nothing else, just remember: "This haircut is for someone who is confident, who steps outside the box, and whose style is on the edgier side," Capri said.
 "Ultimately, when you're wearing a unique hairstyle or piece of clothing, if you have the confidence to rock it and be different, everyone else will love it, too."